-Lord Of The Rings TV series: everything we know so far
+'Lord of the Rings' TV series reveals official title

 Amazon Studios will produce the series in co-operation with the Tolkien Estate and Trust, book publishers HarperCollins, and New Line Cinema (a division of Warner Bros., which made the original Oscar-winning movies with Peter Jackson).

-Who’s going to be in the cast for the Lord of the Rings tv show?
+Who’s going to be in the cast for the Lord of the Rings TV show?

+Amazon’s Lord of the Rings series officially announced its main cast after months of anticipation.

+Robert Aramayo, Owain Arthur and Nazanin Boniadi are among the leading stars, and they’ll be supported by the likes of Morfydd Clark, Ismael Cruz Córdova, Ema Horvath, Markella Kavenagh, Joseph Mawle, Tyroe Muhafidin, Sophia Nomvete, Megan Richards, Dylan Smith and Charlie Vickers.

+“After undertaking an extensive global search, we are delighted finally to reveal the first group of brilliant performers who will take part in Amazon’s ‘The Lord of the Rings’ series,” said showrunners J.D.
+Payne and Patrick McKay.

+“These exceptionally talented women and men are more than just our actors: they are the newest members of an ever-expanding creative family that is now working tirelessly to bring Middle-earth to life anew for fans and audiences worldwide.”

-So far the only confirmation we’ve had is Australian actress Markella Kavenagh will take on the role of Tyra – an entirely new character who is entirely separate from JRR Tolkien’s beloved books.
+Australian actress Markella Kavenagh was previously confirmed to take on the role of Tyra – an entirely new character who is entirely separate from JRR Tolkien’s beloved books – while Midsommar star Will Poulter is also on board.

+Morfydd Clark (Crawl, Pride and Prejudice and Zombies) was also confirmed to portray a younger version of the royal Elf Galadriel, played by Cate Blanchett in the original trilogy.

+But Australian actor Tom Budge who was originally cast, has confirmed that he is departing the series after claiming that Amazon “has decided to go in another direction with the character”.

 Ian McKellen, who played Gandalf in the original trilogy, has expressed interest in reprising his role.
 Asked by Graham Norton on his BBC radio show if it was going to be annoying to have another pointy-hatted wizard around, McKellen replied: “What do you mean, another Gandalf?”